 - Take the capsule with a full glass of water to prevent throat and gut irritation;

-- Take the capsule on an empty stomach, at least one hour before you eat anything and two hours after you have eaten anything;
+- Take the capsule on an empty stomach, at least one hour before you eat and two hours after you have eaten;

-- Do not have any products containing calcium within two to three hours of taking Efracea/Oracea as this can lessen the effectiveness of the treatment – avoid milk dairy products etc. during this time window.
+- Do not ingest any products containing calcium (dairy products) within two to three hours of taking Efracea/Oracea as this can lessen the effectiveness of the treatment.

 What dosages are there?

-Doses can vary according to the severity of your condition and what your doctor may deem a safe dose for you, always follow your doctor’s instructions when it comes to how much of your medicine to take and for how long.
+Doses can vary according to the severity of your condition and what your doctor may deem a safe dose for you.
+Always follow your doctor’s instructions when it comes to how much Efracea/Oracea to take and for how long.

-Just like all medication, Efracea and Oracea come with a risk of some side effects, not everyone who takes this medicine will experience side effects.
+As is the case with all medication, Efracea and Oracea come with a risk of some side effects, although of course not everyone who takes this medicine will experience any.
 If your side effects become difficult to live with or do not ease over time, seek help from your doctor as there may be other options.
 Often simply resting can be a good way to help your body cope with side effects until it gets used to the new drug.

 If you develop prolonged, severe or bloody diarrhoea when taking Efracea, seek immediate medical assistance as this could be a sign of bowel inflammation caused by taking antibiotics and can have serious consequences.